whitegreyblack/PyCurses/README.md

 # PyCurses

 ## Description
-  Build and run a simple curses application
+  Build and run a simple curses application.
+(Includes a lot of examples and unused/depracated code)

 ## How to run (Python 3)
   `python -m source`